-Profile: Michael Taylor is a Senior Manager in PwC's ITX Disputes practice, which was named Best VAT/Indirect Tax Team at the 2022 Tolley's Taxation Awards.
+Name: Dr Michael Taylor Position: Manager, Indirect Tax Disputes a Senior Manager in PwC's ITX Disputes practice, which was named Best VAT/Indirect Tax Team at the 2022 Tolley's Taxation Awards.
 He specialises in technical research in support of dispute resolution in relation to indirect tax.